bjorobinson/Sparta-core-project-one/README.md

 ### The Input

 Below is the definition of where the user input is stored, and the functions that handle input on a keydown and keyup event call.
-For the purpose of this explination, I'd ask to draw your attention to the code that specifically deal with the `input` variable.
+For the purpose of this explanation, I'd ask to draw your attention to the code that specifically deals with the `input` variable.

 ```javascript
 var input = {}